tdownie0/music-theor-ease/topics/Website_Setup/ch4.md

 ## Color Palette

-Deciding what colors mesh together can take a considerable amount of time, and starts to become fairly difficult with the more colors that you add in.
-Once you pick the colors, you would also want to identify what will be your primary, secondary, and accent colors.
-Using them in the appropriate manner can be the difference of having your website "pop" and grab the eye of your users, or having users finding difficulty in identifying the focal points of the site and appearing rather drab.
+Deciding which colors complement each other and go together well can take a considerable amount of time.
+This also becomes increasingly difficult as more colors are used.
+Once a set of colors is decided on, the next task is to identify which will serve as the primary, secondary, and accent colors.
+Utilizing colors in the appropriate manner can make all the difference in having a website that is visually appealing.
+It never hurts to have a website that "pops", catching the eye of our users.
+This also aids the users in identifying the intention of the visual elements within a display.
+In contrast to this, an unappealing site may cause the users to have difficulty in identifying the focal points of a site, appear rather drab, and lower user engagement.
+At worst, users may go looking for other sites that serve the same purpose, or ignore the site all together.

 To aid with this, I use a color wheel from Adobe to help, [Adobe Color](https://color.adobe.com/create/color-wheel).
 This site has several features, but I have used the